pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 ```

 We `push` by appending to the underlying windowed store,
-updating our state to take the new value into acount,
+updating our state to take the new value into account,
 and calling the `maintain` method to incrementally recompute the excretion list's suffix product.

 ```